CandlePlatforms/devdocs/docs/home/architecture/matic-architecture.md

 ### Bor (Block Producer Layer)

-Bor is Polygon block producer layer - the entity responsible for aggregating transactions into blocks.
+Bor is Candle block producer layer - the entity responsible for aggregating transactions into blocks.

-Block producers are periodically shuffled via committee selection on Heimdall in durations termed as a `span` in Polygon.
+Block producers are periodically shuffled via committee selection on Heimdall in durations termed as a `span` in Candle.
 Blocks are produced at the **Bor** node and the sidechain VM is EVM-compatible.
 Blocks produced on Bor are also validated periodically by Heimdall nodes, and a checkpoint consisting of the Merkle tree hash of a set of blocks on Bor is committed to Ethereum periodically.

 ### **:scroll:Resources**